Marvel Super Hero Squad (video game): Gameplay

 Marvel Super Hero Squad is split into two parts: Adventure Mode and Battle Mode.
 In Adventure Mode, there are 6 chapters for each hero: Iron Man, Silver Surfer, Hulk, Wolverine, Falcon and Thor.
 In the character selection, and the level players are playing, there is the main character, then the player gets to pick their own superhero, and they have a large amount of choices.
 In each level, they have to defeat a wave of enemies and achieve their target (Ms. Marvel tells them what to do).
 If it's a boss level, it is similar to the Battle mode although what the player has to do is either achieve 5 points, 7 points or 10 points in order to defeat him.
 Battle Mode is a free-for-all fighting mode.
-The player makes a new profile, then they either have two options: Versus Mode or Squad Mode.
+The player makes a new profile, then they have two options: Versus Mode or Squad Mode.
 If it is Versus Mode, they pick their character they want to play as but if it's Squad Mode, Player 1 picks two characters and Player 2 picks the other two characters.
 Then in the Options section, the player picks how many points they can achieve in the battle: 5, 10 or more.
 Then they go and play the battle.
 Once finished, they can play again with different characters or go back to the main menu.